 Brighstone CE Aided Primary School (registered charity no. 307389) sponsors several local causes as well as international ventures each year.
-Being a small village school, it is our aim to further develop strong links with the local village and surrounding areas.
-This enables children to see themselves as part of the local and wider community, and encourages them to reach out and support others.
+Being a small village school, we are proud of our strong links with the local village and surrounding areas.
+These enable children to see themselves as part of the local and wider community, and encourages them to reach out and support others.
 We also take part in charity events, raising awareness of and money for a range of different charities.

-Each November we support Children In Need by encouraging the children to join in with a themed costume day, donating money as they do so.
-We also do the same for Comic Relief’s Red Nose Day each Spring.
+Each November, we support Children In Need by encouraging the children to join in with a themed costume day, donating money as they do so.
+We also do the same for Comic Relief’s Red Nose Day and Show Racism the Red Card.

 Brighstone Primary is also a member of the Unity Lottery – join up to win a cash prize and a percentage of your payment goes directly to the school as your chosen charity.